railsbridge-boston/cookbook/task-descriptions.md

 * [Post-workshop blog post/write-up](#post-workshop-blog-postwrite-up)

 ## Lead Organizers
+Time commitment: substantial, 40 hours or more per workshop.

 One or two per workshop.

 The lead organizer's main job is to assign all the other roles to